-As of December 31, 2015 and 2014, the functional currency of our foreign subsidiaries is the U.S. dollar.
-Monetary assets and liabilities denominated in foreign currencies have been remeasured into U.S. dollars using the exchange rates in effect at the balance sheet dates.
-Foreign currency denominated income and expenses have been remeasured using the average exchange rates in effect during each period.
-Foreign currency remeasurement losses of \$3.2 million, \$3.2 million, are included in other expense-net for 2015, 2014 and 2013, respectively.
+Beginning in the third quarter of 2014, the functional currency of our foreign subsidiaries is the U.S. dollar.
+Accordingly, monetary assets and liabilities denominated in foreign currencies have been remeasured into U.S. dollars using the exchange rates in effect at the balance sheet dates.
+Foreign currency denominated income and expenses have been remeasured using the exchange rates in effect during each period.
+Foreign currency remeasurement losses of \$6.6 million, \$3.2 million and \$3.2 million, are included in other expense-net for 2016, 2015 and 2014, respectively.